Gummy Smile Correction

 The crown lengthening technique allows us to help the restorative dentist easily place the edge of the restoration in a proper relationship to the gum and bone, ensuring a proper fit to the tooth and appropriate oral hygiene access.
 It should also provide enough tooth structure so the new restoration will not come loose in the future.
 Again, this procedure will allow you to clean the edge of the restoration when you brush and floss to prevent decay and gum disease.

-When Dr. Culberson is satisfied that the teeth have sufficient exposure and the procedure is completed, the gum will be carefully replaced and secured around the tooth, usually with a few dissolving sutures.
+When Drs.
+Culberson or Sobhani is satisfied that the teeth have sufficient exposure and the procedure is completed, the gum will be carefully replaced and secured around the tooth, usually with a few dissolving sutures.
 A protective bandage may then be placed to help secure the new gum-to-tooth relationship.
 You will need to be seen in two weeks to evaluate the healing response.
-The healing of the surgical site is usually allowed to proceed undisturbed for a period of time before Dr. Culberson allows your family dentist to proceed with the crown or filling.
+The healing of the surgical site is usually allowed to proceed undisturbed for a period of time before Drs.
+Culberson or Sobhani allows your family dentist to proceed with the crown or filling.